miguelcobain/ember-yeti-table/tests/dummy/app/templates/docs/ordering.md

 Sometimes we have more advanced ordering requirements.
 Yeti table uses the `sort` macro from `@ember/object/computed` ([docs here](https://emberjs.com/api/ember/3.0/functions/@ember%2Fobject%2Fcomputed/sort)) under the hood and exposes the sort definition as the `sortDefinition` property.

-Let's say we way to sort by firstName ascending and then lastName descending.
+Let's say we want to sort by `firstName` ascending and then by `lastName` descending.
 We could pass `sortDefinition="firstName:asc lastName:desc"` string to yeti-table.

-Yeti table takes care of splitting the string
+<aside>Yeti table takes care of splitting the string for you, so you don't need to pass in an array.</aside>

 {{#docs-demo as |demo|}}
   {{#demo.example name="ordering-advanced.hbs"}}
+    {{#yeti-table data=advancedSortingData
-    {{#yeti-table data=advancedSortingData sortDefinition="firstName lastName:desc" as |yeti|}}
+      sortDefinition="firstName lastName:desc" as |yeti|}}

       {{#yeti.table as |table|}}
         {{#table.header as |header|}}